lread/test-doc-blocks/doc/example.md

 If `pr` has been overridden for your library, you have choices for test-doc-blocks:

 1. Skip the block (see inline options)
-2. Avoid REPL assertions that effect the overridden pr
+2. Avoid REPL assertions that affect the overridden pr
 3. Have your code blocks include call `pr` on affected evaluations and use `=stdout=>` to compare for expected output.